chef/automate/components/docs-chef-io/content/automate/ha_bastion.md

 The Virtual machine is required for either of the Chef Automate HA deployment types to trigger the deployment, which is actually a bastion host.
 This section explains the bastion host requirements and configurations for the two deployment modes of the Chef Automate HA.

-### Bastion Host Requirements for On-Premise Deployment
+### Bastion Host Prerequisites for On-Premise Deployment

 - Bastion Server/host IP address
 - Instance type: 2 vCPU